-A clerk from the Admitting Office will call you after 2:00 pm the day before your procedure.
-He or she will tell you what time you should arrive at the hospital for your procedure.
-If you are scheduled for your procedure on a Monday, you will be called on the Friday before.
-If you do not receive a call by 7:00 pm, please call 212-639-5014.
+A staff member from the Admitting Office will call you after the day before your procedure.
+If you’re scheduled for your procedure on a Monday, the staff member will call you the Friday before.

 The Day of Your Procedure

-- Do not put on any lotion, cream, powder, deodorant, make-up, or perfume.
+- Don’t put on any lotion, cream, powder, makeup, deodorant, perfume, or cologne.

 - Leave all valuables, such as credit cards and jewelry, at home.